leidymgdev/nodejs-delilah-api-rest/server/README.md

 This README.md will guide you on how to install and use this API.

-NOTE: You can also find the specification of the OpenAPI in [Open API Docs](https://github.com/leidymgdev/delilah-api-rest-nodejs/blob/master/server/docs/openApi.yaml)
+NOTE: You can find the specification of the OpenAPI in [Open API Docs](https://github.com/leidymgdev/delilah-api-rest-nodejs/blob/master/server/docs/openApi.yaml)

 ## Installation and initialization